blurSong/MORA-DSE/README.md

 cd maestro
 scons
 ```
-3. provid original DNN .csv file on the /model folder
+3. provid original DNN .csv file on the /model folder, the csv index and DF value should be like:
 ```
 mora_layer_param_dicts = {
     'O': 'output_channel',